courtsbr/esaj/README.md

 ## Implemented TJs

-Unfortunatelly `download_lawsuit()` doesn't yet work with all 27 TJs in Brazil.
+Unfortunatelly `download_lawsuit()` doesn't yet work with all 27 TJs i (Justice Courts)
+B azil.
 Here is a list of the ones implemented:
 - [ ] Acre (AC)
 - [ ] Alagoas (AL)
 - [ ] Amapá (AP)